Paradoxical Musings "Christianity fastens the end by means of the paradox"

 It seems to me that there are two kinds of guilt.
 The first kind is the guilt of breaking God's law.
 It's like a judge in a court room that says "you're guilty" whether you actually feel like your guilty or not.
 You just are because you broke God's law.
 The Old testament often talks about this because God would command people to go make a sacrifice in the temple if they had sinned.
 Then they would not be held guilty for their sin.
 These sacrifices were a picture of Jesus Christ.
 He sacrificed himself for all sins that we have done.
 So it's covered.
 Even though you are guilty of sinning God doesn't hold you guilty; he puts the guilt on Jesus on the cross.

 The second kind of guilt is what I would call psychological guilt.
-When you sin there is a voice in your head that says "that was bad."
-It's a good voice because you're supposed to listen to it and stop doing what you were doing.
-But guilt happens when that voice keeps saying it over and over: "that was bad, that was bad, that was real bad."
-And before long it starts saying "you're bad because you do bad things".
-When it says starts to say this, you start to feel trapped: "If I'm bad, then all I can do is bad."
+When you sin there is a voice in your head that says “that was bad.”
+It’s a good voice because you’re supposed to listen to it and stop doing what you were doing.
+But guilt happens when that voice keeps saying it over and over: “that was bad, that was bad, that was real bad.”
+And before long it starts saying “you’re bad because you do bad things”.
+When it says starts to say this, you start to feel trapped: “If I’m bad, then all I can do is bad.”
 Do you see what has happened?
-That voice--or rather, listening to that voice--has effectively taken the cross back out of your life.
+That voice–or rather, listening to that voice–has effectively taken the cross back out of your life.

 Remember, Jesus actually took the guilt for your sins on himself.
 But that voice keeps on accusing you!
 What's up with that?
 This voice is telling a half truth.
 It is true that you are a sinner and that you do bad things, but this does not determine your identity; it has no more power to define who you are because you do not belong to yourself anymore.